 Following a Shelter-In-Place Order

-If your employer retaliates against you or terminates you for following a public policy order, you may have a right to file a wrongful termination lawsuit.
-Governor Walz’s Emergency Executive Order 20-99 continues to mandate that all employees who can work from home must do so.
-It may be illegal for your employer to force you to come into work if you do not have to do so, or to retaliate against you for refusing to go into work in violation of this Order.
+The Work from Home Order expired on April 15, 2021.
+If your employer retaliated against you or terminated your employment for following a public policy order, you may have a right to file a wrongful termination lawsuit.
+Governor Walz’s Emergency Executive Order 20-99 mandated that all employees who can work from home must do so.
+It may be illegal for your employer to force you to come into work if you do not have to do so or retaliate against you for refusing to go into work in violation of this Order.

 Violating Parental Rights During Covid-19